hmalcha/TradeLab/README.md

 The trading model consits of a data handler, a trading strategy, and a trading engine.
-Moreover, it contains classes for stock portfolios, position sizing, and trading orders, which are used to execute the trading model.
+Moreover, it contains classes for stock portfolios, position sizing, trading orders, and fills, which are used to execute the trading model.

 The data handler recieves historic stock data from a remote provider such as Yahoo Finance.